 Carbohydrates: quality matters

-What’s most important is the type of carbohydrate you chose to eat because some sources are healthier than others.
+What’s most important is the type of carbohydrate you choose to eat because some sources are healthier than others.
 The amount of carbohydrate in the diet – high or low – is less important than the type of carbohydrate in the diet.
 For example, healthy, whole grains such as whole wheat bread, rye, barley and quinoa are better choices than highly refined white bread or French fries.
 (1)

 Many people are confused about carbohydrates, but keep in mind that it’s more important to eat carbohydrates from healthy foods than to follow a strict diet limiting or counting the number of grams of carbohydrates consumed.